Kunalpod/codewars/README.md

 # codewars
-Contains functions that are answers to questions on Codewars
+Solutions to Katas on Codewars